sap-tutorials/Tutorials/tutorials/build-code-test-drive/build-code-test-drive.md

     ![Add](joule019.png)

-    > **Note:** Joule typically generates different code each time for the same prompt.
-If yours is different to what you can see here, that's fine as long as it does the same job.<br/>
+    > Joule typically generates different code each time for the same prompt.
+If yours is different to what you can see here, that's fine as long as it does the same job.
+    >
-    If there are no obvious errors, just keep working on the exercise.
+    >If there are no obvious errors, just keep working on the exercise.
 If you  aren't sure, you can ask Joule to try again by clicking **Regenerate**.

 8. Go back to the storyboard.